yehia67/documentation/the-tangle/0.1/concepts/the-coordinator.md

 Node 1 is a hash of the result of hashing both the public key of leaf 1 and the public key of leaf 2.
 Node 2 is a hash of the result of hashing both the public key of leaf 3 and the public key of leaf 4.
 The Coordinator's address is a hash of the result of hashing the hash of node 1 and node 2.

 :::info:
-The Coordinator's private keys are derived from a seed, an index, and a security level like any other client in the network.
-Unlike these clients, the private key is used to derive a public key that's used in leaves in the Merkle tree instead of an address.
+The Coordinator's private keys are derived from a seed, an index, and a security level.
+Unlike normal clients, the private key is used to derive a public key that's used in leaves in the Merkle tree instead of an address.

 These private keys are security level 2.
 As a result, the milestone signature is too large to fit in one transaction and must be fragmented across two.